-Are you spending more and more hours at the office, without actually getting more work done?
-We’ve all had days where we end up doing a 12-hour day, yet we’d have left 3 hours earlier if we hadn’t wasted so much time mid-afternoon… like when just “had” to get another coffee instead of writing this blogpost!
+Are you spending more and more hours WFH, without actually getting more work done?
+We’ve all had days where we end up doing a 12-hour day, yet we could have finished 3 hours earlier if we hadn’t wasted so much time mid-afternoon… like when just “had” to get another coffee instead of writing this blogpost!
 So, we're here to help you (and ourselves!) spend less time working and finally get to the end of that ever-growing to-do list with 15 simple tips and tricks:

 Taking a break is what you’re trying to avoid, right?
 It might sound counter-intuitive but taking the time to clear your head could be just what you need.
 There’s always a limit to how long we can devote ourselves to a task before fatigue starts to wreak havoc on your efficiency.
 Go out and get 10 minutes of fresh air and you’ll come back to your desk feeling refreshed and ready to go again.